MasiaSaig/TempReg/README.md

 ![Image](https://github.com/user-attachments/assets/79335539-703d-47f9-b235-a7b75475f67d)

-This program was written in Keil uVision using C, by Maciej Müller and Piotr Żeberek
+This program was written in Keil uVision using C, by Maciej Müller and Piotr Żeberek.